DannieSheng/DannieSheng.github.io/Verbal-Advantage/level1.md

 Latin adeptus, an alchemist who has learned how to do the impossible - change base metals into gold.
 The noun an adept means a highly skilled person, an expert.
 The adjective adept means skilled, dexterous, proficient: "He was adept at managing his investments, and they always turned a handsome profit."

+## saturated
+Soaked, thoroughly wet, full of moisture.
+Synonyms include drenched, steeped, permeated, impregnated, imbued, and sodden.
+Sodden may mean heavy with moisture, soggy, or dull, stupefied, expressionless, as from drinking too much liquor.
+To saturate means to soak or wet thoroughly, either literally, as in "My french fries are saturated with oil," or figuratively:"The company saturated the media with ads for its new project."
+Saturation is the corresponding noun.